yanazlatanova/emotion-recognition/report/main.typ

 Together, these taxonomies reflect the diversity in how emotions can be defined, labeled, and interpreted—highlighting the challenges and considerations in building accurate emotion recognition systems.

-In our project, we chose to adopt Ekman’s six basic emotions as the foundation for our classification task.
+In our study, we chose to adopt Ekman’s six basic emotions as the foundation for our classification task.
 This decision was made to simplify the emotion space while maintaining a strong grounding in psychological theory.
 Additionally, we introduced a seventh category labeled as “unclear” to account for comments that are either ambiguous, emotionally neutral, or inconsistently labeled by human raters.
 This category helps manage noise in the dataset, especially given the subjectivity involved in interpreting emotions from short texts.

 By narrowing our classification to these seven categories, we aim to strike a balance between theoretical soundness and practical model performance, while acknowledging the limitations of emotional ambiguity in natural language.

 == Performance Metrics

-Due to the nature of this this task, we implemented multiple different performance metrics, to measure the performance of our models in different aspects.
+Due to the nature of uncertainty prediction and emotion complexity, it is critical that we don't focus on single metrics to evaluate the performance of our models, as that "gives no indication on how reasonable a model is, yet alone how confident and trustworthy it is" @variation.
+For that end, we implemented multiple different performance metrics, to measure the performance of our models in different aspects.

 As a regular regression metric, we used the Mean Binary Cross Entropy (MBCE).
 This metric is very common in this type of task, and will give us information on the general error of the model, as well as as overconfidence.
 This is calculated as the following: